-Subcontractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) ILCS 500).
-This information shall become part of the publicly available contra 00 or more, from subcontractors i on 50-35 of the Illinois Procurement Act (30 act file.
-This Form B must be completed for identified in Section 20-120 of the Illinois DISCLOSURE OF OTHER CONTRA CTS, SUBCONTRACTS, AND PRO OCUREMENT RELATED INFORMATION 1.
+Subcontractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in this Form is required by the Section 50-35 of the Illinois Procurement Act (30 ILCS 500).
+This information shall become part of the publicly available contract file.
+This Form B must be completed for subcontracts with a total value of \$25,000 or more, from subcontractors identified in Section 20-120 of the Illinois Procurement Code, and for all open-ended contracts.
+DISCLOSURE OF OTHER CONTRA CTS, SUBCONTRACTS, AND PRO OCUREMENT RELATED INFORMATION 1.
 Identifying Other Contracts & Procurement Related Information.
 The SUBCONTRACTOR shall identify whether it has any pending contracts, subcontracts, including leases, bids, proposals, or other ongoing procurement relationship with any other State of Illinois agency: Yes No If "No" is checked, the subcontractor only needs to complete the signature box on the bottom of this page.
 2. If "Yes" is checked.
 Identify each such relationship by showing State of Illinois agency name and other descriptive information such as bid or project number (attach additional pages as necessary).
 SEE DISCLOSURE FORM INSTRUCTIONS: THE FOLLO WING STATEMENT MUST BE CH ECKED Signature of Authorized Officer Date